-305A Advanced Traffic Accident Investigation 72-88 hours lab, 1.5 units Grade Only
+305A Advanced Traffic Accident Investigation 72 - 88 hours lab, 1.5 units Grade Only students with previous credit for Administration of Justice 305.

 Prerequisite: Administration of Justice 304A with a grade of "C" or better, or equivalent.

-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Milestone R50 and W50; Mathematics 38 with a grade of "C" or better, or equivalent or Milestone M30.

-Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 305.
+Advisory: English 101 with a grade of "C" or better, or equivalent, and Mathematics 38 with a grade of "C" or better, or equivalent or Milestone M30.
+Limitation on Enrollment: This course is not open to